 Recently I fell and fractured my ankle.
 On the second day of wearing a support boot, I began to see the daily things in life that I took for granted.
 It is amazing the small things you suddenly can’t do.
 I think it is not until you are in a situation where you are unable to do things that you really realise how many daily things in life you do take for granted.

-In the mornings I was getting up and going for a walk, enjoying the beautiful fresh air and the sounds of the birds, often even before the sun was up.
+In the mornings, I used to get up and go for a walk.
+I enjoyed the beautiful fresh air and the sounds of the birds, often even before the sun was up.
 I walked daily 10,000 steps so being unable to move about freely was certainly going to be a challenge for me.

 In the first few days of having a fractured ankle, I’ve realised how blessed I am to have; freedom, choice, mobility, flexibility and positivity in my life.

 Naturally, I’m in this predicament from a fall I had when out hiking.
 The consequence of the injury is one I take responsibility for.
 I walked on the injured ankle for quite a while after my initial fall.
 Which I don’t recommend.
-At the time I really didn’t think it was broken or that bad really.
-However, just a few days into a month of rest with my leg up in a moon support boot, I’ve come to realise how much I’ve taken for granted.
+At the time, I didn’t think it was broken or that bad.
+However, just a few days into a month of rest with my leg up in a moon support boot, I’ve realised how much I’ve taken for granted.

 Grocery shopping: Seeing what I need when out doing the groceries.
-I ordered the groceries online as I was unable to walk around the shops.
+I ordered the groceries online as I could not walk around the shops.
 Being able to do shopping online is a big bonus.
-But, because I normally pick up things that don’t make the shopping list because I know I won’t forget them, meant I forgot to add milk to the shopping.
+But, because I normally pick up things that don’t make the shopping list because I know I won’t forget them, I forgot to add milk to the shopping.
 Fortunately, my husband popped out after work to get the milk.

-Family, I don’t take for granted but at present, I really appreciate how much extra my husband is doing around the home or for me.
-Carry my food to the dinner table, bringing me cups of tea or coffee, checking I have everything I need around me so I don’t need to get up and move too often.
+Family, I don’t take for granted, but at present, I really appreciate how much extra my husband is doing around the home or for me.
+Carry my food to the dinner table, bring me cups of tea or coffee, and checking I have everything I need around me so I don’t need to get up and move too often.

 Grateful for a small bag of goodies.